Early Signs of Perimenopause After 35: What Research Shows

 Medical Disclaimer

 This content is for informational purposes only and does not constitute medical advice.
 Individual health situations vary significantly.
-Always consult a qualified healthcare provider before making decisions related to your health, fertility, or pregnancy.
+Always consult a qualified healthcare provider before making decisions related to your health, fertility, or reproductive transitions.

 About the Author